Changing patterns

 The purpose is to help old patterns become less dominant and support new responses that fit who you are now.

-The important part: we do this together.
+I am not trying to make you perform hypnosis properly.
+We do this together.
 You remain in control, you can speak, move or stop at any point, and nothing is done without your agreement.

 Most uncertainty about hypnotherapy comes from myths.
 The real work is quieter, more ordinary and more respectful than people often imagine.

-Supporting self-trust, steadiness and a less punishing inner voice.
+Building self-trust, steadiness and a less punishing inner voice.

-Exploring the emotional, identity or comfort pattern underneath a behaviour.
+Working with the emotional, identity or comfort pattern underneath a behaviour.

 Every person is different, but the structure is kept clear so you know where you are.